FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/troubleshoot_rto.md

 ### Abnormal termination or hanging task

-**{{< TransferCFT/componentlongname  >}} task has an abnormal termination**
+****Transfer CFT{{< TransferCFT/componentlongname  >}} task has an abnormal termination****

 This can cause the timer to expire and induces the 240 RTO diagnostic.
-Check that no core dump is detected and execute a cft\_support collect before stopping Transfer CFT, or before killing the {{< TransferCFT/componentlongname  >}} processes if that's necessary.
+Check that no core dump is detected and execute a cft\_support collect before stopping Transfer CFT, or before killing the Transfer CFT{{< TransferCFT/componentlongname  >}} processes if that's necessary.

 Restart Transfer CFT.
 The transfer in 240 RTO status is normally restarted, but if the problem still persists cancel the transfer causing the problem and restart Transfer CFT.

-**Hanging or frozen task, or high CPU usage**
+****Hanging or frozen task, or high CPU usage****

 These issues can also cause the timer to expire and induce the 240 RTO.
-You can check with various commands or system tools for frozen {{< TransferCFT/componentlongname  >}} tasks, or if there is a high CPU consumption.
+You can check with various commands or system tools for frozen Transfer CFT{{< TransferCFT/componentlongname  >}} tasks, or if there is a high CPU consumption.

 Execute cft\_support collect, and if necessary force a dump on a specific task in order to collect information.
 For example, on Unix: